 International school, Laval

 GRIS-Montreal is a mosaic of stories that transform every space visited into a nucleus of change.
 Why?
-Because the individuals we reach are better informed about homosexual and bisexual realities and are thus able to reach more people themselves and share the knowledge we gave them.
+Because the individuals we reach are better informed about LGBT+ realities and are thus able to reach more people themselves and share the knowledge we gave them.
 Through your donation, you could be the starting point of this incredible chain of events, like a snowball that gains momentum and grows as it speeds down a snow-covered hill.

 Discover the members involved in our campaign team.
 Thanks to their conviction and their large network, they help us raise a large part of our funds.

 Having had the privilege to take the intervener training and participate in workshops in classrooms, I was able to recognize how devoted and serious the volunteers and staff were.
 I was also able to see the difference that each meeting had on the young people, whatever their orientation, by allowing them to demystify a subject that is often taboo and by putting a face and a story on our reality.
-It’s a privilege for me to once again this year lead a team of men and women committed to making a difference in fighting homophobia, intolerance and ignorance that still exist today.
+It’s a privilege for me to once again this year lead a team of men and women committed to making a difference in fighting homophobia, transphobia, intolerance and ignorance that still exist today.
 I invite you to generously support us.

 Lavery, de Billy

-Anna Goodson Illustration Agency
+Anna Goodson Illustration & Motion

 I first started working with Gris in 2014, when Robert Pilon asked me if my artists could help illustrate his book Modèles recherchés.
 Immediately I fell in love with the project and got involved.
 I volunteered for a workshop for the first time in 2015.
 I really love meeting young people in schools.
 I feel it is important that I share my story with them.
 I thank GRIS-Montreal for offering me this chance.
 I intend to go on meeting and sharing with young people, and not so young people, for a long time!

 Lots of progress has been made over the last decade in Canada, and especially with regard to LGBT rights and same-sex marriage.
 But our community still faces a lot of prejudices and misunderstanding, in our schools and in our society.
 It was extremely enriching for me to work closely with my GRIS colleagues and all of the dedicated donors, in order to break these barriers and raise awareness around tolerance through my personal commitment.
-We all come from different backgrounds and we share diverse experiences, but we all have the same willingness to make the next generation responsible and give them the best tools possible by sharing our honest and authentic paths.